514-848-2424, ex. 2428

 Rudin's continued interest in the public memory of Acadians is also evident in his most recent SSHRC-supported research project that explores both the history and memory of the establishment of Kouchibouguac National Park in New Brunswick, whose creation in 1969 led to the expropriation of over 200 (mostly Acadian) families.
 This project has resulted in the creation of the website, Returning the Voices to Kouchibouguac National Park/Le retour des voix au parc national Kouchibouguac, which allows visitors to hear stories of former residents by way of 26 video portraits that are embedded in a map of the territory at the time of the expropriation.
 His book on the subject, Kouchbouguac: Removal, Resistance and Remembrance at a Canadian National Park, is forthcoming.

 Rudin was the Academic Convenor for the Congress of the Humanities and Social Sciences held at Concordia in 2010.
-Currently, he is a fellow of the Royal Society of Canada and holds a fellowship to support his research from the Trudeau Foundation.
+Currently, he is the co-director of the Centre for Oral History and Digital Storytelling.
+A fellow of the Royal Society of Canada, he holds a fellowship to support his research from the Trudeau Foundation.

 Remembering a Memory/Mémoire d'un souvenir : Digital Video, 25 minutes, 2010.
 In collaboration with Robert McMahon (Royal Ontario Museum).
 Available at rememberingamemory.concordia.ca; and memoiredunsouvenir.concordia.ca